zuln97/UHF-RFID/README.md

 	- GET method: http://localhost:3000/tags => see documnets in tags collection http://localhost:3000/logs => see documnets in logs collection

 	- POST method: Click on Body.
 There are multiple options, click on x-www-form-urlencoded.
 You can enter data as Key, Value pairs.
-Key contains column name and value contains value for columns in collection.
+Key contains column name and value contains value for columns in collection.# UHF-RFID